felixfurtak1/blink-gadget/README.md

 ## Secure Remote Access with Tailscale VPN

-Access your Pi and web server securely from anywhere using Tailscale (based on the open-source WireGuard protocol).
+Access your Pi and thumbnail viewer securely from anywhere using Tailscale (based on the open-source WireGuard protocol).

 ### Installation and Setup